*The recommended starting dose is 2.5 mg.2

 reported with ZOMIG.
 Discontinue use of ZOMIG

-if any of these events occur - Overuse of acute migraine drugs may lead to
+• Overuse of acute migraine drugs may lead to

 exacerbation headache (medication overuse